robin-g-lee/robin-g-lee/README.md

 * Some techniques, often called ensemble methods, construct more than one decision tree:

-  * **Boosted trees:** Incrementally building an ensemble by training each new instance to emphasize the training instances previously mis-modeled.
+  * **Boosted trees:** Incrementally building an ensemble by <mark>training each new instance to emphasize the training instances previously mis-modeled</mark>.
 A typical example is AdaBoost.
 These can be used for regression-type and classification-type problems.
-  * **Bagging:** Bootstrap aggregated (or bagged) decision trees, an early ensemble method, builds multiple decision trees by repeatedly resampling training data with replacement, and voting the trees for a consensus prediction.
+  * **Bagging:** Bootstrap aggregated (or bagged) decision trees, an early ensemble method, <mark>builds multiple decision trees by repeatedly resampling training data with replacement, and voting the trees for a consensus prediction</mark>.

 ### Limitations of CARTs: